 IBS SUPPLEMENTS HAVE THEIR PLACE

-We at the IBS Treatment Center often feel the same way about supplements that we do about prescription medications.
-Supplements are often overused or misused, and patients may use nutritional supplements to mask or suppress their IBS symptoms in the same way as meds.
+At the IBS Treatment Center we often feel the same way about supplements that we do about prescription medications.
+Supplements are often overused or misused, and patients may use nutritional supplements to mask or suppress their IBS symptoms in the same way that medications can mask or suppress symptoms without addressing the cause of the problem.

-Fortunately, supplements generally have less of a downside then medications.
-However, some patients may be spending hundreds of dollars a month on supplements and not realizing any significant benefits.
+Fortunately, supplements generally have less of a downside than medications, though some patients may be spending hundreds of dollars a month on supplements and not realizing any significant benefits.
 Supplements do have their place, and can have great benefits when used properly.

-Our goal is to help patients prioritize what supplements are most needed and eliminate those that are not.
+Our goal is to help patients prioritize what supplements are most needed and eliminate those that are not needed.
 That includes finding the highest quality products available, using them in the proper dosage, and targeting the right products for the right problems in the right patients.

 TYPES OF DRUGS OFTEN USED TO “TREAT” IBS